You are currently browsing the tag archive for the ‘satire’ tag.

 When Cock Robin has been shot by a mysterious shadow, the Keystone Cop-like police randomly arrests some bystanders: a tough-looking guy, a black bird (in those days blacks were easily arrested just because of their color) and a cuckoo who resembles Harpo Marx.
 They’re treated very roughly, being knocked by the cops almost all the time.
 And when Jenny exclaims that justice should be done, the judge simply orders to hang all verdicts even though nobody knows who’s guilty!

 It’s Cupid, an obvious caricature of a homosexual, who prevents this cruel sentence.
 Cock Robin appears to be alive, and finally he and Jenny Wren reunite in a hot kiss.
-Thus ends one of the most spectacular cartoons of the nineteen thirties.
+Thus ends one of the most spectacular cartoons of the 1930s.

 Watch ‘Who Killed Cock Robin?’ yourself and tell me what you think: